Sunak to seek ‘sustained humanitarian pauses’ in Gaza after fighting resumes

 She told Sky News: “Of course it’s disappointing that fighting has resumed… but at the same time Israel has to defend itself.”

-Foreign Secretary Lord Cameron is attending Cop28 alongside the PM and Ms Coutinho, and will also talk to counterparts at the event about the issue.
+Foreign Secretary Lord Cameron is attending Cop28 alongside the Prime Minister and Ms Coutinho, and will also talk to counterparts at the event about the issue.

 The Israeli military said on Friday that its fighter jets have begun striking Hamas targets in the Gaza Strip, 30 minutes after an extended ceasefire expired at 7am (0500 GMT).